LaravelArab/docs/events.md

 #### Wildcard Event Listeners

 You may even register listeners using the `*` as a wildcard parameter, allowing you to catch multiple events on the same listener.
-Wildcard listeners receive the event name as their first argument, and the entire event data array as their second argument:
+Wildcard listeners receive the entire event data array as a single argument:

-    Event::listen('event.*', function ($eventName, array $data) {
+    Event::listen('event.*', function (array $data) {
         //
     });